• Home

 Impromptu Chinese Chicken Salad

-Angela Barton at My Year Without Spending posted her food waste picture last Friday.
-She had to toss lettuce and when I was replying to her post with suggestions for using up the salad in the future I realized that it had been along time since I posted a Miracle Leftover Dinner.
-Miracle Leftover Dinners are served a day or two before shopping day.
-I try to use up as many foods that are near expiration as possible in one meal.
-Some weeks the foods are so diverse in their flavors that I create a smorgasbord, other times I may only have one or two things that can simply be reheated as side dishes with the main meal, but the dinners that I take the most pleasure in are the ones where I can blend several items and create a new dish.
+Some weeks the foods are so diverse in flavor that I create a smorgasbord, other times I may only have one or two things that can simply be reheated as side dishes with the main meal.
+But the dinners that I take the most pleasure in are the ones where I blend several items to create a new dish.

-This week I had several salad items that needed to be used up: baby lettuce, 2 stalks of celery, 3 small tomatoes, a partial bag of shredded carrots, and 3 radishes.
-I also had a mango that was a day or two away from the compost bin, leftover teriyaki chicken, and leftover wanton from a trip to the local Chinese Restaurant.
+This week included several salad items that needed to be used up.
+Baby lettuce, celery, small tomatoes, a partial bag of shredded carrots, and some radishes.
+Also a mango that was a day or two away from the compost bin.
+And…leftover teriyaki chicken and wanton from a trip to the local Chinese Restaurant.
 I cut up the vegetables, mango, and chicken and tossed with Asian Sesame Dressing.
-(This dressing is from Walmart.
-It is inexpensive, does not contain HFCS, and has only 15 calories per Tablespoon).
 Then I topped it with the leftover wanton.
 My kids were alarmed when they saw me chopping up a mango for the salad, but when they tasted the salad they said the mango did not seem out of place.

-If I had not made Chinese chicken salad last night most of the items in the above picture would have gone in to a food waste picture on Friday.
+The Chinese chicken salad rescued most of the items in the above picture from the food waste picture on Friday.

 • Share